Lemery, Batangas: History

 The local military garrison was officially incorporated into the Guardia Civil upon the latter's creation in 1868.
 This newly formed organization was a gendarmerie tasked with law enforcement in the Philippines.
 It operated under the Spanish Army and Spanish colonial government and remained the de facto police force in the entire Philippines until its independence from Spain in 1898.

 For economic considerations, Lemery was again annexed to Taal in 1903, alongside San Luis.
-Finally, by virtue of Act No. 1549 of the Philippine Commission, it became an independent municipality once again in October 25, 1906.
+Finally, by virtue of Act No. 1549 of the Philippine Commission, it was reinstated as an independent municipality on October 25, 1906.

 Through Presidential Proclamation 685, October 25, 2024 was declared a special non-working day to commemorate its founding anniversary as an independent municipality.